Selected Exhibitions

 October 11 — October 20, 2019

-Drawings by James Castle are featured in Sequences IX, an artist run biennial held in Reykjavík, Iceland, October 11 – 20, 2019.
-Sequences is an independent international art festival, that focuses on time-based art.
+Drawings by James Castle are featured in Sequences IX, an artist-run biennial held in Reykjavík, Iceland, from October 11 to 20, 2019.
+Sequences is an independent international art festival that focuses on time-based art.

 Sequences IX